-The Practical Nursing Program was begun in September 1958, under the sponsorship and direction of the Chambersburg Area Joint School Board as a part of its adult education program.
+The Practical Nursing Program started in September 1958, under the sponsorship and direction of the Chambersburg Area Joint School Board as a part of its adult education program.
 The program has undergone several changes of administration and currently is under the direction of CareerTech.

 Approved by the Pennsylvania Department of Education, the course provides an inexpensive educational program for a lifetime career.